melodicore/dfxengine/handles/README.md

 DFXEngine Handles contains Handles, a data type meant for identification, containing a String id and zero or more tags to identify each Handle.
+Tags themselves are also Handles.

 The module also contains Spaces, which work as namespaces for Handle ids, and the HandleManager, a singleton class for manipulating Handles and Spaces.